aws/amazon-freertos/tools/mutation_test/README.md

 This map will be used to output which test is supposed to catch a mutant at each any line, if it exists in this map.
 It will also populate the `expected_catch` column in `Full_WiFi_mutants_created.csv`.

 It is useful to know which tests are supposed to catch the mutant when the mutant is **ALIVE** or **passing** the tests.
 We can then inspect those tests or the source code to see why it's passing.

+## Task-based Approach

+## Repeating Randomized Tests

+## Challenges

+### Mutants that do not change behavior of code

+Throughout mutation testing, we may notice that some mutations do not actually change the behavior of the code.
+For example, a mutation pattern may involve changing a `==` into a `>=`.
+For many cases, like `if xBool == true`, changing it to `if xBool >= true` doesn't change the behavior.
+When you think about the semantics of many of the operators in different contexts, they are in fact identical.
+The behavior of the code will not change as a result of the mutant; therefore, it is expected that these such mutants pass the test

+It is still difficult for us to identify mutation patterns that do not change the behavior of the code.
+We can remove it from the pattern set, but at the cost of not being able to identify the mutants with the same mutation pattern that is actually breaking the code but not caught by any tests.
+To mitigate this issue, this script supports a `task` based approach, which is specified in the configuration file (see [Task-based Approach]()).

+### Runtime

+Timing Constraint.
+Max Runtime: The runtime is dependent on the time to run the test (base) and the number of mutants (N) created. eg. O(Base * N).
+Each mutant takes the full WiFi test suite time = 350 seconds.
+350 * 100 mutants = 3500 seconds = ~10 hours, and that is excluding timeout which is currently set to 500 seconds as well as compile failures (takes about 60 seconds to compile each mutant, and fail-to-compile mutants are skipped).
+Implemented optimization techniques:

+- Random selection of mutant.
+- Can also repeat by providing the same random seed.
+See the jobfile.
+- Limiting mutation range to specified set of locations (line numbers).
+- Ability to customize own mutant patterns (through configuration json and mutator.py)

+### Randomization Issues

+This is an unconfirmed issue, but because of randomization, the mutation score between randomized runs that do not retain the same seed will flunctuate greatly.
+We suspect there is some *averaging* happening, as the scores always converge to around 40-50%.
+However, between runs with the same seed, if there is an improvement of test quality, the score will definitely be increased.